Order of Constructor/ Destructor Call in C++

 Inside base class's parameterised constructor Inside sub class's parameterised constructor

 - Whenever the derived class’s default constructor is called, the base class’s default constructor is called automatically.

-- To call the parameterised constructor of base class inside the parameterised consructor of sub class, we have to mention it explicitly.
+- To call the parameterized constructor of base class inside the parameterized constructor of sub class, we have to mention it explicitly.

-- The parameterised constructor of base class cannot be called in default constructor of sub class, it should be called in the parameterised constructor of sub class.
+- The parameterized constructor of base class cannot be called in default constructor of sub class, it should be called in the parameterized constructor of sub class.

 Destructors in C++ are called in the opposite order of that of Constructors.

 This article is contributed by Abhirav Kariya and Harsh Agarwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.